Team

 Intuitive Producer

-He took documentary courses at DOCUPERU (Lima-Peru), and later, benefited with the “Beatriz Palacios scholarship”, which allowed him to conclude his cinematography studies at the “Andean School of Cinematography” (La Paz-Bolivia), directed by Jorge Sanjinés, member of the Ukamau Group.
+He studied documentary at DOCUPERU and later, received the “Beatriz Palacios scholarship”, which allowed him to conclude his cinematography studies at the “Andean School of Cinematography” (La Paz-Bolivia), directed by Jorge Sanjinés, member of the Ukamau Group.

 Program Director

-Angela Sheehan is a Colombian-Bolivian industrial artist, photographer, and teacher.
-She combines her experience in creative arts with design.
+Angela Sheehan is a Colombian-Bolivian industrial artist, photographer, educator, and program director.
+She combines her extensive experience in the creative arts with design and humanitarian initiatives to foster meaningful change.